marcflohrer/software-development/README.md

 By incorporating a variety of these tools into the development process, organizations can significantly enhance the security posture of their software, identify vulnerabilities early, and ensure a well-rounded approach to securing both the application code and the environments in which they operate.

+### Security Core Domains

+In order to maintain a comprehensive and resilient cybersecurity posture, it's essential to address security across a variety of core domains.
+Each domain represents a facet of security that requires dedicated attention, strategies, and tools to manage effectively.
+Below are the key security core domains:

+#### Cyber Security Governance

+Cybersecurity governance entails the establishment of a framework to guide the management of cybersecurity across an organization.

+#### Policy and Standards

+Developing, implementing, and maintaining security policies and standards is crucial for providing clear guidelines and expectations concerning cybersecurity.

+#### Risk Management

+Identifying, assessing, and mitigating cybersecurity risks is a continuous process that supports an organization's security posture.

+#### Vendor Risk Management

+Evaluating and managing the risks posed by vendors, especially those who have access to organizational systems or data.

+#### Human Resource Security

+Ensuring that employees and contractors understand their security responsibilities and are equipped to fulfill them.

+#### Customer Security

+Protecting customer data and ensuring that customers can interact with your organization securely.

+#### Security Architecture

+Designing and implementing a security architecture helps to ensure that security controls are integrated into the organization’s information systems.

+#### Security Engineering

+Applying security principles to the design, development, and operation of systems.

+#### Security Testing and Assessment

+Regular testing of security measures is crucial for identifying vulnerabilities and ensuring that systems and processes are secure.

+#### Security Operations

+The day-to-day activities involved in maintaining security, including monitoring, detection, incident response, and recovery.

+#### Security Incident Management & Forensics

+Managing and investigating security incidents to prevent recurrence and understand the incident’s impact.

+#### Endpoint Security

+Securing endpoints like computers, smartphones, and other devices that connect to the network.

+#### Network Security

+Implementing measures to protect the integrity, confidentiality, and availability of data as it is transmitted across or accessed through network systems.

+#### Infrastructure Security

+Ensuring that organizational infrastructure, including physical and virtual resources, is protected against security threats.

+#### Cloud Security

+Addressing the unique security challenges associated with operating in cloud environments.

+#### Application Security

+Securing software applications against threats and vulnerabilities.

+#### Identity and Access Management

+Managing the identification and authentication of users and controlling their access to organizational resources.

+#### Physical and Environmental Security

+Protecting physical assets and ensuring that environmental controls are in place to support cybersecurity.

+#### Asset Management

+Identifying, managing, and protecting organizational assets across their lifecycle.

+#### Regulatory Compliance

+Ensuring compliance with relevant legal, regulatory, and contractual obligations.

+#### Information Security Continuity

+Maintaining and recovering security capabilities, even in the event of disruptions or incidents.

 ### How Much Security is Enough?

 Determining the right level of security is a nuanced process that balances risk, cost, and usability.
 Here's a structured approach to help answer the question, "how much security is enough?":